Minnesota adopts 'clean car' rules requiring more electric vehicles

 "It's a big step in terms of opportunities," Rajan said.

 Phillips & Temro Industries president and chief executive Tom Moser said the company's electric vehicle unit is growing.
-The company added 50 jobs in that unit over the last three years, Moser said, and plans to add 200-500 new jobs to it over the next three to five years.
+The company added 50 jobs in that unit over the past three years, Moser said, and plans to add 200 to 500 new jobs in the unit over the next three to five years.

 "We're starting to hit an inflection point," Moser said.